Who Are We

 Kingdom Oriented

-Jesus orients his work, purpose, and his very person in what he calls “The Kingdom of God”.
+Jesus orients His work, purpose, and His very person in what He calls “The Kingdom of God”.
 We don’t privatize or shrink the scope of the good news Jesus comes to proclaim.
 We don’t stop short of Christ’s mission to “renew all things.”
 The entire cosmos is the theater for this restorative work.
 It’s a big idea and we are all invited to join Jesus’ in the re-construction project.